Clarifai/docs/docs/api-guide/search/combine-or-negate.md

 **Group or separate items in your dataset**
 <hr />

+## Combine Search Criteria

+You can add together multiple search parameters to expand your search.
+You can even combine negated search terms for more advanced tasks.

-You can also combine searches.
-Unlike our legacy search, in annotation search, `Filter` and `Rank` is a list of `Annotation` objects.
+In annotation search, `Filter` and `Rank` is a list of `Annotation` objects.
 Filtered annotations will be ANDed.

 When you combine both `Filter` and `Rank`, filter will be applied before ranking annotations.
 This is important because limiting the result set on large applications can speedup the overall query drastically when doing a ranking.

 :::info

 The initialization code used in the following example is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients/#client-installation-instructions)

 :::

 import Tabs from '@theme/Tabs';